Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion

-We now analyze the discrete effect of the ABB boundary condition in the framework of the MRT model for CDE.
+We now analyze the discrete effects of these boundary scheme in the framework of the MRT model for CDE.
 For simplicity, we conducted an analysis of Dirichlet boundary conditions for the simple steady problems with a parabolic distribution in one direction.